kstenerud/concise-text-encoding/cte-specification.md

 ### URI

 Uniform Resource Identifier, structured in accordance with [RFC 3986](https://tools.ietf.org/html/rfc3986).
 URIs are prefixed with a colon character (`:`) and end with a whitespace character.
+You can encode whitespace characters into the URI using percent-escapes.

 Examples: